HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 Othello (also called Reversi) is a perfect information, zero-sum, two-player strategy game played on an 8x8 board, and has already been used in classical artificial intelligence research.
 The board stages are highly volatile, because each new move can change a large area of the board.
 Despite its simple rules, the game of Othello is not trivial, containing a number of legal positions of approximately $10^28$.
 The game tree itself has approximately $10^58$ nodes.[1]

 Othello is seen as a Markov Decision Problem in literature, marking an important section of reinforcement learning [2].
+In addition, the mixed aplication of Convolutional Neural Nets result in a better accuracy predicting moves [3].

 We propose the implementation of a Quantum Othello game using quantum states together with classical machine learning techniques to create a (self-improving) computer opponent players can compete against.